 Luckily, there is an increasing range of connected devices that allow you to monitor your home for air quality and alert you to take action when necessary.
-This is our overview of such devices.

 The French company Netatmo sells a fully featured weather station that also monitors the quality of the air inside your home.
 The weather station consists of an indoor and an outdoor module but you can also add up to 3 additional indoor modules, a rain gauge and a wind gauge.
 The outdoor module measures temperature and humidity, and also downloads air quality settings from the nearest weather station.